Who (might have) met whom - whole list

 • 1736 - 1813: Joseph-Louis Lagrange icon

-Giuseppe Lodovico Lagrangia (25/1/1736 - 10/4/1813) was an Italian mathematician, physicist and astronomer, later naturalized French, known for Proca lagrangian and Lagrange's four-square theorem.
+Giuseppe Lodovico Lagrangia (25/1/1736 - 10/4/1813) was an Italian mathematician, physicist and astronomer, later naturalized French, known for Lagrangian coordinates and Lagrange multiplier.

 • 1743 - 1794: Antoine Lavoisier icon